 He is passionate about improving mental health services to young people, increasing awareness of young suicide, reducing stigma, and reducing the number of young people who take their own life each year.

 Julian Hendy set up Making Families Count in 2014 together with Julie Kerry, who was then Assistant Director of Nursing and Regional Mental Health Homicide Lead for NHS England South.
 Julian is an award-winning investigative journalist and documentary filmmaker.
 In 2007, Julian’s father, Philip, was murdered by a mental health patient with a psychotic illness cared for by Avon and Wiltshire Partnership NHS Trust.

 In 2010 Julian made a film for BBC2, which explored what had happened to his father (and others) and questioned why many mental health services appear unable to learn effective lessons from such homicides.

 He went on to establish the Hundred Families charity which supports and advocates for families after Mental Health Homicides and works with the NHS and others to embed effective learning and prevent further avoidable deaths.
 Julian is a lay member of NHS Independent Investigations Governance Committee, NHS South’s Independent Investigations Review Group, and sits on the ministerial advisory panel for victims at the Ministry of Justice.
 He’s also an advisor to the Welsh and Scottish Governments on victim engagement following mental health homicides.

-Len Hodkin is a criminal defence solicitor based in South London and a Trustee for the Hundred Families charity.
+Len Hodkin became Chair of Directors of MFC at the end of 2021.
+Len also presents and facilitates at MFC webinars.
+Len is a criminal defence solicitor based in South London and a Trustee for the Hundred Families charity.

 Len and his family have campaigned strongly to raise awareness of failings in care regarding this case, issues with the wider system of investigation of mental health homicides and how families are so often failed by the NHS investigation procedure.